 For producing black tea, tea plant leaves are treated at twenty-eight degree Celsius for eighteen hours.
 This reduces water content to half.
 These leaves are then rolled vigorously by machine and then fermented at twenty-five degree Celsius for three hours.
 The fully fermented leaves are pan-fried and then dried to get black tea.
 This processing results in destruction of polyphenols of leaves.

-This tea has strong flavour and black colour.
+This tea has strong flavour and black color.
 This is also called fermented tea.
 It is the most famous and constitute 80 percent of all tea produced and drunk.

 Oolong tea is also known as ‘Half-fermented’ tea.
 This tea is partially oxidised tea and slightly stronger in taste then green tea but delicate to black tea.